hiraginoyuki/kite/README.md

 > Kite is a simple reverse-proxy for Minecraft servers.

 ## Features
-Kite allows you to configure it to:
+Kite can be configured to:
 - restrict access to a specific domain for connecting to the server, and
 - route connections to different backend servers based on the domain name used.